JSchenk8/Vorboss/README.md

   However, I couldn't get it to do exactly what I wanted and didn't want to go too far down the rabbit-hole of teaching myself Airtable the incorrect way.

   As such, I reverted to simply using a fetch request to get JSON out of the table.
 This meant I didn't spend too much time learning a new tech, but instead could dedicate the time to showing you my react skills.

+  I've hard coded in the tools in the ledger... obviously this isn't ideal, and if I wanted to spend a bit more time on it I'd fetch the 'Tools' data and create a data pool of IDs against names.